-- (1) For every building, structure or use to be erected, enlarged or established, there shall be provided and maintained a quantity of offstreet parking spaces sufficient to ensure that the flow of traffic on adjacent streets is not impeded by the on-street parking of vehicles associated with that building, structure or use. - (2) The number of parking spaces to be provided for any building, structure, use of occupancy shall conform to the standards set out in Schedule D of these Regulations. - (3) Each parking space, except in the case of one or two-family dwellings, shall be made accessible by means of a hard surfaced right-of-way at least 3 m in width.
-Parking required in a Residential Zone shall be provided on the same lot as the dwelling or dwellings.
+(1) For every building, structure or use to be erected, enlarge or established, there shall be provided and maintained a quantity of off-start parking spaces sufficient to ensure that the flow of traffic on adjacent streets is not impeded by the on-street parking of vehicles associated with that building, structure or use.

+- (2) The number of parking spaces to be provided for any building, structure, use of occupancy shall conform to the standards set out in Schedule D of these Regulations. - (3) Each parking space, except in the case of one or two-family dwellings, shall be made accessible by means of a hard surface right-of-way at least 3m in width.
+Parking required in a Residential Zone shall be provided on the same lot as the dwellings.
 Parking space for apartments shall be provided in the rear yard where possible.
-In a Non-Residential Zone, parking spaces shall be provided within the limits of the zone in which the use is situated and not more than 200 m distant from the use concerned. - (4) The parking facilities required by this Regulation shall, except in the case of single or attached dwellings, be arranged so that it is not necessary for any vehicle to reverse onto or from a street. - (5) Where, in these Regulations, parking facilities for more than four vehicles are required or permitted: - (a) parking space shall mean an area of land, not less than 15 m in size, capable of being used for the parking of a vehicle without the need to move other vehicles on adjacent areas;

-- (b) the parking area shall be constructed and maintained to the specifications of the Authority; - (c) the lights used for illumination of the parking area shall be so arranged as to divert the light away from adjacent development; - (d) a structure, not more than 3 m in height and more than 5 m in area may be erected in the parking area for the use of attendants in the area; - (e) except in zones in which a service station is a permitted use, no gasoline pump or other service station equipment shall be located or maintained on a parking area; - (f) no part of any off-street parking area shall be closer than 1.5 m to the front lot line in any zone; - (g) access to parking areas in non-residential zones shall not be by way of residential zones; - (h) where a parking area is in or abuts a residential zone, a natural or structural barrier at least 1 m in height shall be erected and maintained along all lot lines; - (i) where, in the opinion of the Authority, strict application of the above parking requirements is impractical or undesirable, the Authority may as a condition of a permit require the developer to pay a service levy in accordance with these Regulations in lieu of the provision of a parking area, and the full amount of the levy charged shall be used by the Authority for the provision and upkeep of alternative parking facilities within the general vicinity of the development.
+In Non-Residential Zone, parking spaces shall be provided within the limits of the zone in which the use is situated and not more than 200 m distant from the use concerned. - (4) The parking facilities required by this regulation shall, except in the case of single or attached dwellings, be arranged so that it is not necessary for any vehicle to reverse onto or from a street. - (5) Where, in these Regulations, parking facilities for more than four vehicles are required or permitted: - (a) Parking space shall mean an area of land, not less than 15 m squared in size, capable of being used for the parking of the vehicle without the need to move other vehicles on adjacent areas; - (b) The parking area shall be constructed and maintained to the specifications of the Authority; - (c) The lights used for illumination of the parking area shall be so arranged as to divert the light away adjacent development; - (d) A structure, not more than 5 m squared in height and more than 5 m in area may be erected in the parking area for the use of attendants in the area; - (e) Except in zones in which a service station is a permitted use, no gasoline pump or other service station equipment shall be located or maintained on a parking area; - (f) No part of any off-street parking area shall be closer than 1.5 m to the front lot line in any zone; - (g) Access to parking areas in non-residential zones shall not be way of residential zones. - (h) Where parking area is in or abuts a residential zone, a natural or structural barrier at least 1 m in height shall be erected and maintained along all lot lines. - (i) Where, in the opinion of the Authority, strict application of the above parking requirements is impractical or undesirable, the Authority may as a condition of a permit require the developer to pay a service levy in accordance with these Regulations in lieu of the provision of a parking area, and the full amount of the levy charged shall be used by the Authority for the provision and upkeep of alternative parking facilities within the general vicinity of the development.